TABLE OF CONTENTS

 As an event organizer, you can track the source from where the participants were added to the list and if the email was sent to invited participants or not.

-The list contains few fields which show the source of participants added to the list.
+The list contains a few fields which show the source of participants added to the list.

 Email address - The email address entered via registration or added by the organizer on the invitation sheet.